jinho-kim-osd/openai-realtime-console/README.md

 cp .env.example .env
 ```

+You can override the API base and model via environment variables:

+- REALTIME_BASE_URL and REALTIME_MODEL (server)
+- VITE_REALTIME_BASE_URL and VITE_REALTIME_MODEL (client)

+If not set, sensible defaults are used.

 Running this application locally requires [Node.js](https://nodejs.org/) to be installed.
 Install dependencies for the application with:

 ```bash